-Medical Savings Account and Health Savings Account Contributions include a copy of page one of your federal Form 1040 with your PA income tax return.
+Medical Savings Account and Health Savings Account Contributions

+Pennsylvania follows federal rules for these deductions.
+If you can take these deductions on your federal return and you wish to claim them for PA purposes, you must complete PA Schedule O and include a copy of federal Form 1040 Schedule 1 and Pages 1 and 2 of your federal Form 1040 with your PA income tax return.
 You may not claim these deductions if you cannot claim them for federal income tax purposes.
 The amount you report as deductions cannot exceed the federal limits.